 |Kathmandu University Regd Fee (one time)||Rs22,500/- (SAARC), Rs30,000/- (Foreign)|

 |Ministry of Education Fee (one time)||Rs1,000/-|

 |Mess Fee||Rs1,00,000/- advance against monthly mess bills of approx. Rs6,000/-; balance to be adjusted against other misc. charges (lab manuals, boneset, electricity, etc.)|

 |Annual Medicare Premium||Rs4,000/- (it covers hospital facilities worth Rs95,000/-p.a.)|

 and Rs1,50,000/- for the third year (three semesters)

 |Kathmandu University Examination Fee||As per University norms, payable on University exams|

-Total Misc payables, on admission: Students opting hostel with double occupancy will have to pay Nepali Rs.6,50,000/- and those opting for single occupancy (subject to availability) will have to pay Nepali Rs.7,00,000/- to cover up for all above as well as other miscellaneous expenses of first year.
-Surplus/dues gets adjusted in the second year installment, invoice for which is sent one month before commencement of the second year.
+Total other payables, on admission: Students opting hostel with double occupancy will have to pay Nepali Rs.7,50,000/- and those opting for single occupancy (subject to availability) will have to pay Nepali Rs.8,00,000/- to cover up for all above expenses of the first year.
+Surplus/dues will be adjusted in the second year installment, invoice for which will be provided to students one month before the commencement of the second year.